 ROSSLYN CHAPEL (SCOTLAND)

-The solution came in an unexpected form: William, a cat from the nearby village, who curled up in Rosslyn for a daily nap.
+The solution came in an unexpected form: a cat named William, who traveled from a nearby village every day for an afternoon nap.
 We spotted him on our first visit, and knew the chapel had a star on its hands.
 So, rather than making a one-time gift to Rosslyn, we offered to fund the creation of a children’s book centered around William to both spread the word about the chapel and underwrite the preservation.

 As a foundation, the experience reaffirmed our belief in giving the gift of story, and our understanding that when you allow people, organizations and — yes — cats like William to shine, the impact ripples out in incredible, unexpected ways.